jkruse7/cs1666_pixelstellar/README.md

 ### Procedural Generation

 Each planet will be procedurally generated with terrain, natural structures (mountains, caves, etc.) and possibly manmade structures (mineshafts, bastions, etc.).
 There will be a different biome for each planet with biome specific generation.
 The advanced topic here will involve many algorithms which generate randomness such as perlin noise.
 These algorithms will be fine tuned and layered for each planet to generate “realistic” looking terrains.
+The end goal is to have infinitely generating terrain in the left and right direction.

 ## Midterm Goals